 - 3. Enter a SQL statement in the Alternative Details pane. - 4.
-Click .
+Click to retrieve the execution plan for your SQL statement.
 The Select Connection and Schema window displays. - 5.
 Select a connection and schema to use. - 6.
+Click ! to optimize the SQL statement. - 7.
 Click Compare after SQL Optimizer completes the SQL rewrite process to compare your original SQL statement with the alternatives generated.